abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 **The most important thing about THIS is this (ha!):**

 >>> "This" in JavaScript depends completely in the context of the invocation.
+JavaScript is "function scoped", so "this" bubbles up.

 And THAT, creates a lot of problems.